 Eldora is the closest ski resort to Boulder.
-It’s just 21 miles away (a 35-minute drive) and offers 9 lifts and 3 terrain parks on 680 acres.
+It’s just 21 miles away (a 35-minute drive) and offers 10 lifts and 8 terrain parks on 680 acres.
 Eldora welcomes skiers, snowboarders, cross-country skiers and snowshoers.

 Unlike at the mega-resorts, at Eldora, you can park and just walk right up to the lifts, often without much of a line.
 It makes getting there much easier with little ones.